theRainbird/CoreRemoting/README.md

 - Built-in session management

 ## Hello world example
-Let's create a simple multi user chat server as hello world application (source code is also available in the repository https://github.com/theRainbird/CoreRemoting/tree/master/Examples)
+Let's create a simple multi user chat server as hello world application.

 ### Shared contract
 To be able to call a remote service, the client needs to know an interface implemented by the service.
 This interfaces should be placed in a shared assembly (Just like it is common with .NET remoting)